brandur/sorg/content/passages-drafts/001-portland.md

 the bar.
-We spent the next hour debating heatedly (and very quietly) whether or not it was him, and which _24_ quote we could use in case it was, when suddenly, and before we could say a word, he got up, and walked out of the bar.
+We spent the next hour debating heatedly (and very quietly) whether or not it was him, and which _24_ quote we could use in case it was, when suddenly, and before we could say a word, he got up and walked out of the bar.

 I said, "I wonder if it was him."
 Peter replied, "You idiot.
 Of course it was him."